-The RMF is underpinned by the "Three Lines of Defence" model.
-This model sees the first line, being business unit management, accountable for the day to day identification and management of risks.
-The Risk and Compliance function represents the second line and consists of risk management professionals who provide the framework, tools, advice and assistance to enable management to effectively identify, assess and manage risk and is responsible for overseeing first line activities.
-Internal Audit provides independent assurance, representing the third line, and reports to the ARCC.
+The RMF is underpinned by the "Three Lines of Defence" model to implement best practice risk management.
+This model sees the first line, being business unit management, accountable for the day to day identification, ownership and management of risks.
+The Group Risk, Compliance and Client Advocacy functions represent the second line and consists of risk and compliance management professionals who provide the framework, tools, advice and assistance to enable management to effectively identify, assess and manage risk and meet their compliance obligations, and is responsible for overseeing and monitoring first line activities.
+Internal Audit provides independent assurance, representing the third line, and reports to the Audit, Risk and Compliance Committee ("ARCC").